Panoramic view of Truist Park during an Atlanta Braves baseball game

 The park’s concessions options have a nice mix of Southern favorites and ballpark staples.

 There’s the well-regarded Fox Bros.
-BBQ (the pulled pork sandwich is a must-try in our eyes), there’s Chick-fil-A (which is to Georgia what In-N-Out is to California — though, famously, their stands aren’t open during Sunday games), and there’s Waffle House (which you won’t find at any other MLB park), where you can get your hash browns smothered and covered.
+BBQ (the pulled pork sandwich is a must-try in our eyes), there’s Chick-fil-A (which is to Georgia what In-N-Out is to California — though, famously, their stands aren’t open during Sunday games), and there’s H&F Burger, a popular local burger restaurant with several stands, all strategically placed so the aroma of cooking burgers catches your attention as you walk by.

 The increasingly popular beer garden is everywhere at Truist Park as well, and each of them offer nice views of the field, seating at bar tables and zero obligation to pay attention to the game.